Reflecting upon the Past, Discussing the Present, and Imagining the Future

 The ICTY was expected to establish a strong system of accountability in the face of mass atrocities of the 1990s.
 Now that it has closed its doors, we can commemorate its contributions in shaping norms of international justice.
 However, the ICTY also experienced (unexpected) challenges: it struggled with state cooperation, with the ebbing and flowing of political support in the Balkans.
 Societies remain divided, and the future of the rule of law is unclear.
 What can international criminal justice learn from these experiences?
 In this panel, our speakers will debate successes and failures of the ICTY.

-- Serge Brammertz, Former Prosecutor ICTY; Prosecutor of Intl.
+- Douglas Stringer, Senior Trial Attorney of Intl.
 Residual Mechanism for Criminal Tribunals (MICT)

-- Alphonse Orie, Former Judge ICTY; Judge MICT
+- Alphons Orie, Former Judge ICTY; Judge MICT

 - Vladimir Petrovic, Senior Academic Researcher, Boston University